nl-design-system/rotterdam/README.md

 ## License

 This project is free and open-source software licensed under the [European Union Public License (EUPL) v1.2](LICENSE.md).
-Documentation is licensed as [Creative Commons Zero 1.0 Universal (`CC0-1.0`)](https://creativecommons.org/publicdomain/zero/1.0/legalcode)
+The documentation is licensed as [Creative Commons Zero 1.0 Universal (`CC0-1.0`)](https://creativecommons.org/publicdomain/zero/1.0/legalcode).

 For information about proprietary assets in this repository, please carefully read the [NOTICE file](NOTICE.md).

+## Special thanks

+[Chromatic](https://www.chromatic.com) supports us with a free starter plan for open source.